binaryshrey/AEGIS/README.md

 - A placement exploit lesson is generated when the opponent is confirmed as having fixed placement with at least 5 games of data.
 - A firing dodge lesson is generated when the opponent is confirmed as having fixed firing with at least 5 games of data.
-- Timing lessons are generated based on the average move time in the current game.

 Lessons are deduplicated by type and opponent.
 If a lesson already exists for an opponent and type, it is updated rather than duplicated.